basho/basho_docs/source/languages/en/riak/cookbooks/Linux-Performance-Tuning.md

 ### Open Files Limit

 Riak and the tools can consume a large number of open file handles during normal operation.
-For the stable operation, increasing the number of open-files limit is necessary.
-See <a href="/cookbooks/Open-Files-Limit/">Open Files Limit</a> for the details.
+For stability, increasing the number of open-files limit is necessary.
+See [[Open Files Limit|Open-Files-Limit]] for the details.

 ### Kernel and Network Tuning